simonswain/straw/README.md

 You can pass options in to your topology if you need to tell it where Redis is, or to define a `nodes_dir`.

+Logging can be silenced via the `logging` option.
+By default it's enabled.

 ```javascript
 var opts = {
   nodes_dir: __dirname + '/nodes',